Home stagers come from a wide range of ages and backgrounds.

 - Receiving media attention for their home staging business.

-That last item might seem contentious, but I believe it’s a good barometer of whether an individual is perceived as a home staging expert (which to me is a measure of “success”).
+That last item might seem contentious.
+Yet, I believe it’s a good barometer of whether an individual is perceived as a home staging expert (which to me is a measure of “success”).

-Plus, if you’re getting media attention, you’re more likely to be making money (because way more people know about you and potential clients see this as an endorsement of your expertise).
+Plus, if you’re getting media attention, you’re more likely making money.
+That’s because way more people know about you.
+And potential clients see your media attention as an endorsement of your expertise.
+That’s why it’s also a topic I cover in depth in Course 4 of the Staging Diva Home Staging Business Training Program.

 Here are the 5 traits I look for that tell me fairly early on whether a new home stager will be successful in their home staging business: